-The focus with hospice is caring, not curing.
+The focus of hospice is caring, not curing.
 Many people assume hospice is only called in the final moments of life.
 However, studies show that pain and symptom management is more effective when delivered earlier in the disease process.
 Fully covered by Medicare, Medicaid, and most private insurance plans and HMOs, hospice is more about living than dying.
 That is because it is meant to provide the best quality of life possible for patients whose prognosis leads doctors to believe they will not live past six months.
-They are often in pain, particular with end-stage diseases like cancer, in addition to the discomfort brought about by previous treatments like chemotherapy.
-While hospice is thought of as solely a last option for the dying, patients sometimes improve and can be discharged from hospice.
+They are often in pain, particularly with end-stage diseases like cancer, in addition to the discomfort from previous treatments like chemotherapy.
+While hospice is considered solely a last option for the dying, patients sometimes improve and can be discharged from hospice.

-Like palliative care, hospice provides comprehensive comfort care as well as support for the family, but, in hospice, attempts to cure the person's illness are stopped.
-Hospice is provided for a person with a terminal illness whose doctor believes he or she has 6 months or less to live if the illness runs its natural course.
+Like palliative care, hospice provides comprehensive comfort care and support for the family, but attempts to cure the person's illness are stopped in hospice.
+Hospice is provided for a person with a terminal illness whose doctor believes they have 6 months or less to live if the illness runs its natural course.

 Although hospice provides a lot of support, the day-to-day care of a person dying at home is provided by family and friends.
 The hospice team coaches family members on how to care for the dying person and even provides respite care when caregivers need a break.

-Our dedicated and caring medical team, social worker, chaplain, and volunteers are not only there to work with you, but to also be your support during this difficult time.
+Our dedicated and caring medical team, social worker, chaplain, and volunteers are there to work with you and support you during this difficult time.
 Your family becomes our family.
-We individualize your care to promote quality of life rather than the quantity of life.
-This is accomplished by taking a holistic approach in caring for the mind, body, and spirit.
+We individualize your care to promote quality of life rather than quantity.
+This is accomplished by taking a holistic approach to caring for the mind, body, and spirit.